Sangarshanan/sangarshanan.github.io/_posts/2020-12-26-shannon-fano-coding.md

 ```math
 Avg Length =  2 Bits * (15 + 7 + 6) + 3 bits * (6 + 5) / 39 = 2.28 Bits per symbol
 ```

+We see that Fano's method, with an average length of 2.28, has outperformed Shannon's method, with an average length of 2.62.

 ![Message Space](/img/in-post/shannon-tree.png)